Christian1984/100-days-of-code/log.md

 **Today's Progress**:
 - extracted Player and PlayerList into individual react component
+- extracted the app itself to a react component
+- implemented conditional rendering

 **Thoughts and Takeaways:**
 - Learned about binding and how to control binding in callbacks with .bind(this)